misterFlow/my_vaults/programming/42/Minitalk/Generalities.md

     Errors
         These functions are always successful.

+## pid_t getpid()

+    The pid_t data type represents process IDs.
+You can get the process ID of a process by calling getpid.
+The function getppid returns the process ID of the parent of the current process (this is also known as the parent process ID).
+Your program should include the header files `unistd.h' and `sys/types.h' to use these functions.

+    Data Type: pid_t
+    The pid_t data type is a signed integer type which is capable of representing a process ID.
+In the GNU library, this is an int.

+    Function: pid_t getpid (void)
+    The getpid function returns the process ID of the current process.

+    Function: pid_t getppid (void)
+    The getppid function returns the process ID of the parent of the current process.

 ## -  malloc
     Name
         malloc, free, calloc, realloc - allocate and free dynamic memory